 Not all smart TVs will work with Alexa, your TV needs to have Alexa ‘Skills’ so it can pick up commands through an Echo device, like a Spot, or Dot speaker.
-But that doesn’t mean you can’t still use Alexa to control your TV.
-If your TV doesn’t have Alexa Skills, there are other ways to control it with Alexa - take a look at our Guide to controlling your non-smart TV with Alexa.
+If your TV doesn’t have Alexa Skills, there are other ways to control it with Alexa - take a look at our guide to controlling your non-smart TV with Alexa.

 We’ll take a look at which TV’s have Alexa Skills, and what you need to do to get it working with your Echo devices.

 Sony currently has the biggest range of Alexa enabled smart TVs going back as far as 2016.
 These are the ones that currently have Alexa built in:

 Alexa comes pre-installed on all of the TVs listed above, so the setup is fairly straightforward.
 Here’s what you need to do.

 Press Home on your remote, and go to Apps.

 Choose the one that says TV Control Setup with Amazon Alexa.

 The first screen tells you some of the things you can do with Alexa, just choose Next.

 You’ll need to log in with your Google account, this will be the account that you added when you first set the TV up.
 Tap Next then choose the Account from the list.